Latest BONENT-CHN Practice Tests

 3. Priming and testing procedures remove air bubbles and ensure proper functioning of the dialyzer.

-ch of the following accurately describes the purpose of disinfectants in ext of dialysis fluid delivery systems?
+Which of the following accurately describes the purpose of disinfectants in the context of dialysis fluid delivery systems?

 1. Disinfectants are used to regulate the flow rate of dialysis fluid.